eclipse-jkube/jkube/quickstarts/maven/spring-boot/README.md

 # Spring Boot Sample

-This is a sample project to use Eclipse Jkube plugins.
+This is a sample project to use Eclipse JKube plugins.

 ### Steps to use